-- Meanwhile add powdered palm jaggery (karuppati) into a sauce pan.
+- Meanwhile add powdered palm jaggery (karupatti) into a sauce pan.

 - Pour water just enough to immerse them and bring it to a boil.

 - When the jaggery is dissolved and boiled into a syrup, remove from flame.

-- In the mean time mash the cooked lentils with potato masher immediately after the pressure is released.
+- Meanwhile mash the cooked lentils with potato masher immediately after the pressure is released.

 - Pour jaggery syrup into the mashed lentils and mix well.

 - If you still find some lumps (as in the last photo below), you can use a hand blender to make the mixture smooth.
-(Only after adding syrup into lentils it is possible to find out whether the mixture is lump free or not.)
+(Only after adding the syrup into lentils it is possible to find out whether the mixture is lump free or not.)